Tati Westbrook: Halo Beauty

-In February 2018, Westbrook founded and launched her own company, Halo Beauty Inc., which sells vitamin supplements.
+In February 2018, Westbrook co-founded and launched her own company, Halo Beauty Inc., which sells vitamin supplements.
 Westbrook makes an estimated $1.3 million a year from YouTube and her company.

 Controversies

 James Charles controversy

 On April 22, 2019, Westbrook posted an Instagram story in which she discussed feeling betrayed by the beauty community.
 A few hours prior to her post, fellow beauty YouTuber James Charles posted an advertisement for SugarBearHair, a competitor to Westbrook's company Halo Beauty.
 On May 10, 2019, Westbrook posted a 43-minute YouTube video titled BYE SISTER... in which she claimed the feud between her and Charles was not only about advertising but also about her history with Charles and allegations that he preyed on heterosexual men.
 She gained more than four million subscribers in a week as a result of the video, and Charles lost more than three million subscribers in four days.
 She reached a peak following of over 10.6 million subscribers.
 Charles responded to the claims on May 18 with a video titled No More Lies in which he shared his side of the story.
 Westbrook subsequently lost over a million subscribers, as well as eligibility for YouTube's Diamond Creator Award.

 On June 30, 2020, Westbrook posted a video on her YouTube channel titled Breaking My Silence..., detailing the events that led up to, and occurred after her BYE SISTER... video, in which she claimed Shane Dawson and Jeffree Star manipulated her into making the video against Charles.
-The video has been set to Private as of June 2021.
+The video has been set to private as of June 2021.

 Halo Beauty lawsuit

-Since October 20, 2020, Westbrook and her husband, James, have been sued by former business partner and co-founder of Halo Beauty, Clark Swanson, for breach of contract, gross negligence and fraudulent inducement as it relates to Tati's vitamin line, Halo Beauty.
+In October 2020, Westbrook and her husband, James, were sued by former business partner and co-founder of Halo Beauty, Clark Swanson, for breach of contract, gross negligence and fraudulent inducement relating to Westbrook's vitamin line, Halo Beauty.
+In July 2024, the lawsuit settled out of court with Westbrook announcing on YouTube that she was leaving Halo Beauty.

 Personal life

 Tati is of Latvian ancestry.
 In 2017, she married James Westbrook, who regularly appears in her YouTube videos.
-Through this marriage, she has a stepson named Taylor who also occasionally appears in her videos.

-As of June 2021, Tati has returned to YouTube in a post titled "A Year Later…" where she announced that she will be returning to her roots doing makeup tutorials and reviews.
-This comes after nearly a year hiatus from YouTube with her last post being a now deleted apology to another YouTuber, James Charles (see controversy section).
-Additionally, the recent video reaffirms Tati is still actively involved with Halo Beauty as the CEO while litigation continues (see controversy section).
+Through this marriage, she has a stepson who occasionally appears in her videos.
+In June 2021, Tati resumed her YouTube presence through a video entitled "A Year Later…," announcing her intention to revisit her original content format by creating makeup tutorials and reviews.
+This decision followed approximately a year-long hiatus from YouTube after an apology video to fellow YouTuber James Charles, which had since been removed.
+Notably, the video reaffirmed Tati's ongoing leadership role as the CEO of Halo Beauty amidst ongoing litigation.